lhynes/User-Centric-Frontend-Development-Milestone-Project/README.md

     5. Try to submit the form with all inputs valid and verify that a success message appears.

-**External Links**

-All external links on the travel stories page open in a new tab using 'target="_blank"'.

 **Page Links**

 All links have been manually tested to ensure that none of them are broken and they point to the correct destination.